roman-milk/roman-milk.github.io/that-old-house-1.md

  I felt her touch within moments, making me hard.
 "Can we take it slow?
 I'm here for you.
 As many times as you want, tonight.
 Whatever you need."

  I guess she took me at my word.
 She teased me, her always faint touch just a whisper against my flesh.
 Her kiss, on the other hand, was firmer and warmer than ever.
 I had a flash of her face, it materialized for only a few seconds.
 Her hair was long and dark, piercing eyes that drilled down to my very soul, lips that offered a hint of a smile.
-Report_Story #7